Chart Color Schemes

 Mittagong shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Mittagong is notably high with 33.4% of residents aged 15 and above holding university qualifications compared to 21.3% in the rest of NSW and 22.4% in the SA4 region.
-This educational advantage is evident from data as of 2021.
-Bachelor degrees are the most prevalent at 22.1%, followed by postgraduate qualifications (8.4%) and graduate diplomas (2.9%).
-Vocational credentials are also prominent, with 33.2% of residents holding such qualifications – advanced diplomas being 11.5% and certificates 21.7%.
+Mittagong's educational attainment is notably high.
+Among residents aged 15 and above, 33.4% possess university qualifications, exceeding the broader benchmarks of 21.3% in Rest of NSW and 22.4% in the SA4 region.
+Bachelor degrees are the most common at 22.1%, followed by postgraduate qualifications (8.4%) and graduate diplomas (2.9%).
+Vocational credentials are also prevalent, with 33.2% of residents holding such qualifications - advanced diplomas at 11.5% and certificates at 21.7%.

 Frequently Asked Questions - Education